Bat flight: Evolution

-A 2011 study hypothesized that, rather than having evolved from gliders, the ancestors of bats were flutterers, although the researchers did not find any actual evidence for this theory.
+A 2011 study hypothesized that, rather than having evolved from gliders, the ancestors of bats were flatterers, although the researchers did not find any actual evidence for this theory.
 A 2020 study proposed that flight in bats might have originated independently at least three times, in the groups Yangochiroptera, Pteropodidae and Rhinolophoidea.
+A response paper rejected this hypothesis based on paleontological and developmental data.
+Stem-bats such as Onychonycteris and Icaronycteris were already capable of flying and the latter was a laryngeal echolocator.
+Contrary to the hypothesis of multiple flight origins, which assumes a bat ancestor with only hindwings and no plagiopatagia, embryonic development shows the plagiopatagium appearing before the dactyloptagium.
+A model was used to test the viability of a handwings-only glider and found it ineffective as an actual gliding animal.

-The expansion of the long bones in bat wings is at at least partly attributed to paired-box (Pax) homeodomain transcription factor, PRX1.
+The expansion of the long bones in bat wings is at least partly attributed to paired-box (Pax) homeodomain transcription factor, PRX1.
 It is believed that changes in the PRX1 enhancer along with other molecular factors lead to the morphological separation of bats from their ancestors.
 Up-regulation of the bone morphogenetic protein (BMP) signaling pathway is also crucial in developmental and evolutionary elongation of bat forelimb digits.FGF10 signaling is also likely required for the development of bat wing membrane and muscles.

 To make powered flight possible, bats had to evolve several features.
 Bat flight necessitated the increase of membrane surface area between the digits of the forelimbs, between the forelimbs and hindlimbs, and between the hindlimbs.
 Bats also had to evolve a thinner cortical bone to reduce torsional stresses produced by propulsive downstroke movements.
 Bats had to reroute innervation to their wing muscles to allow for control of powered flight.
 The strength and mass of forelimb musculature also had to be increased to allow powerful upstrokes and downstrokes.
 To provide sufficient oxygen supply to its body, bats also had to make several metabolic adaptations to provide for the increased energy cost of flight including high metabolic rate, increased lung capacity, and aerobic respiration.

 Bats are the only mammals specialized for flight for a few reasons.
 They have specialized forelimbs, membranes, large pectoral muscles and large back muscles used for powering their wingbeats in flight.
 Both of these muscle groups are similar in appearance among vertebrates.
-However bats have a unique muscle group known as the occipito-pollicalis.
-A necessary muscle group for mammalian flight.
+However, bats have a unique muscle group known as the occipito-pollicalis, a necessary muscle group for mammalian flight.
 These muscle groups act to power flight and utilize the plagiopatagium which is the skin overlapping the forelimb, similar to the skin on species of flying squirrels.
 The skin located on the bat wing is called the patagium.
-Which is composed of elastin fibers along with connective tissue.
-Furthermore, providing durability and flexibility for the bat to lift itself easily.
+It is composed of elastin fibers along with connective tissue, and provides durability and flexibility for the bat to lift itself easily.